samtaggart/data_threefold_projects_friends/info/projects/artheon/artheon.md

 ## Impact

 Art can act as a catalyst to tap into our inner potential as well as our collective intelligence.
 When going through the history of humanity, it is clear that Art played a major role in shaping the most advanced civilizations of humankind, across eras.
-Art is a proven tool to inspire faith and elevate cultural growth, while bringing new perspectives about our reality.
+Art is a proven tool to inspire faith and elevate cultural growth, while bringing a new perspectives about our reality.
 Today, studies show that there is a positive correlation between schoolchildren's grades in math and literacy, and their involvement with drama or music activities.
 Also, art brings people together and gives people a chance to be part of a community.
 Art influences society by changing opinions, instilling values and translating experiences across space and time.
 Research has shown art affects the fundamental sense of self.
+Therefore we believe that free global access to art and culture is a prerequisite for a development of human kind.

 ## Powered by ThreeFold